william-swl/baizer/README.md

 #> 10 id-10  0.7  Fair  VVS1     1691  5.56  5.41
 #> # … with 90 more rows

-# remove the columns that have more than 20% NA values
+# only keep the columns that have less than 20% NA values
 # remove_nacol(df_with_nacol, max_ratio=0.2)
 ```